cetotos/PolyDroid/README.md

 ## Installation

-1. Download and install the APK from[GitHub Releases](https://github.com/cetotos/PolyDroid/releases/latest)
+1. Download and install the APK from [GitHub Releases](https://github.com/cetotos/PolyDroid/releases/latest)
-2. Launch the app, give permissions and wait for the installation process to finish
+2. Launch the app, give permissions and wait for the installation process to finish (it will take a while, the game data and rootfs is ~4 GB)

-## Moderation concerns
+## FAQ

-Unlike PolytoriaVR, this won't get you banned as it doesn't have any blatant cheats like PolytoriaVR (flying, noclip, size changes etc.)
-However, the game still modifies the client for controller support, which shouldn't be an issue but I can't exactly confirm...
+### Is this against the Polytoria rules?

+Since PolyDroid doesn't give you any cheats that give you advantages, it isn't bannable.

+### Will you sell my data/Mine bitcoin from my phone; Is this a virus?

+PolyDroid (and any Winlator that is older than 8.0) requires full file access for execution to work properly.
+It copies game data to /sdcard which is fully writable by any app, however this requires full file access.
+This is (probably) the same reason why Google Play protection flags this as dangerous Modern Winlator fixes this (8.0 and above) however it has some performance loss since it uses proot.
+But, honestly, DON'T install any apps you dont trust from the web!

 ## Credits and Third-party apps